codefori/.github/README.md

-# .github
-Global configurations for the codefori GitHub organization
+# Global configurations for the codefori GitHub organization